-There is perhaps no crop on earth more important than rice.
+There is perhaps no crop on Earth more important than rice.
 From the irrigated terraces of Asia and the extensive mechanized operations of the Americas to the rain fed deltas of Africa, rice is the world’s most important staple food.
 Half of the world’s population – 3 billion people – consume on average 70 kg of rice a year.
 Rice supplies half of the world with 80% of their dietary intake.